Coronavirus advice to doctoral students

 Advice from the Doctoral College

 This page focuses on doctoral specific issues and will be updated on a regular basis.
+The following sections have been recently updated:

 You must consult regularly with your supervisory team about your work.
 Wherever possible, you should continue to work on your research from home.
 If this is not possible, speak to your supervisory team about alternative work you can do.